halt-dos/hd-wiki-public/docs/enterprise/ddos.md

 This ensures that a failure of the inline Anti-DDoS appliance does not become a point of network disruption, allowing normal traffic to continue flowing while the device is being restored or serviced.

 **Key benefit**: The hardware bypass mechanism provides automatic fail-open connectivity, helping maintain network availability and minimizing service interruption during hardware or system failures.

+- #### **TLS Fingerprinting**

+ HALTDOS uses TLS fingerprinting, including JA3 and JA4, as an additional security signal in its DDoS protection and WAF solutions to identify and correlate clients based on characteristics of their TLS handshake, such as TLS version, cipher suites, extensions, supported groups, and protocol behavior.
+By analyzing JA3/JA4 fingerprints alongside IP reputation, request rates, HTTP behavior, and other traffic signals, HALTDOS can detect abnormal or automated traffic, correlate attack patterns even when source IPs change, and take appropriate actions such as allowing, rate-limiting, challenging, or blocking suspicious requests.